Skip to Content

 To help you better, download my free sleep calculator to see when naptime and bedtime should be based on your baby’s age.
 Click here to grab it, it’ll be super helpful.

-On Becoming Babywise is a popular book and a a way to have a daily routine to help organize your baby’s days to get him into a predictable eating and sleeping routine.
+Babywise teaches parents how to create a daily routine that organizes your baby’s days to get them into a predictable eating and sleeping routine.

-Okay, onto the Babywise sample schedules.
-These schedules can work for all babies, regardless of if you’re familiar with the Babywise method or not!
+These schedules can work for all babies, regardless of if you’re familiar with the Babywise method or not.

 Babywise Newborn Schedule

-Here’s a sample newborn sleep schedule using 45 minute waketimes and 2.5 hours in between feeds.
-This is a good one month old sleep schedule.
+Here’s a sample newborn sleep schedule using 45 minute wake windows and 2.5 hours in between feeds.
+This is good for 0 through 1 month old sleep schedule.

 Note that baby will also wake multiple times in the middle of the night for night feedings as well.